HinodeXRT/xrtpy/joss/paper.md

  - Channel: This subpackage, managed by the 'Channel' class, offers access to the properties of XRT filters, covering aspects like the CCD, Entrance Filter, Focus-Filter(s), Geometry, and Mirror(s).

- - Effective Area: XRTpy's capability to calculate effective areas for various XRT filter channels, combined with CCD contamination layer thickness information, is crucial for understanding instrumental spectral responses, as depicted in Figure 1.
+ - Effective Area: XRTpy's capability to calculate effective areas for various XRT filter channels, combined with CCD contamination layer thickness information, is crucial for understanding instrumental spectral responses, as depicted in \autoref{fig:Figure 1}.

  - Temperature Response: XRTpy provides the capability of computing the temperature response of all the XRT filter channels.
-It does this by relying on a spectral emission model, drawing from Narukage et al. [2011] and Narukage et al. [2014].
-Users can choose from a range of CHIANTI abundance sets, including the default model with coronal abundances detailed by Feldman [2014], Hybrid, and
+It does this by relying on a spectral emission model, drawing from [@Narukage:2011] and [@Narukage:2014].
+Users can choose from a range of CHIANTI abundance sets, including the default model with coronal abundances detailed by [@Feldman:2014], Hybrid, and

  - Photospheric options.
 Figure 2 shows XRTpy's temperature response calculations for all XRT filters across the different CHIANTI  abundance sets.